|

 non-mythological flavor, with clear associations with the Flood.
 Here in Psalm 74, the

-crushing of the “heads” of the dinosaurs “on the waters” is an obvious allusion
+crushing of the “heads” of the dragons “on the waters” is an obvious allusion

 to the massive death and destruction of the Flood.
-While the breaking apart of the sea is
+While the breaking apart of the sea may allude to both the Creation and the parting of the Red Sea (as many teach), the specific verb

 with either the Creation (“and God separated the waters,” badal; Gen.

 1:7) or the Exodus (“and God caused the sea to go back…so the waters were divided,” baqa’; Ex.
 14:21).
-In context, this seems to refer to the dividing
+In context, it seems to refer instead to the dividing

 of the Flood waters as the land rose up in some places and sank in others, breaking